Hector Quintanilla: Biography

-Born in Monterrey, Nuevo León, Mexico in 1923, Quintanilla immigrated to the United States at age six with his parents and three brothers in 1929.
+Quintanilla was born in Monterrey, Nuevo León, Mexico and immigrated to the United States at age six with his parents and three brothers in 1929.
 He and his family crossed the Gateway to the Americas International Bridge in Laredo, Texas.
-His family made their home in west side San Antonio, around the Laredo and Martin street neighborhoods; the family could only afford a $1.25 a week shack with a dirt floor.
+His family made their home in the west side of San Antonio, Texas around the Laredo and Martin street neighborhoods; the family could only afford a $1.25 a week shack with a dirt floor.
 Hector and his brothers did not mind, because they mostly wore their shoes on Sundays to go to church.
-He was selling newspapers for the San Antonio Express and San Antonio Light mornings and evenings by age seven.
-He would peddle his papers around the Baptist Medical Hospital area.
-Quintanilla also built a shoe box to shine shoes.
-He decided to offer shoe shine service as well, due to the reluctance of some customers to let go of 2 cents for a newspaper during hard (depression) times.
-He would wake up at 4:30 a.m. to prepare for his paper route.
-He was a student at Hawthorne Junior High School and graduated from G.W.
+At age seven, he was selling newspapers for the San Antonio Express and San Antonio Light, mornings and evenings, around the Baptist Medical Hospital area.
+Quintanilla constructed his own shine box and offered a shoe shine service along with the newspapers, due to the reluctance of some customers to spend two cents for a newspaper during the hard economic times of the Great Depression.
+He would rise at 4:30 a.m. to prepare for his paper route.
+Quintanilla was a student at Hawthorne Junior High School and graduated from G.W.
 Brackenridge High School in San Antonio in 1942.
 A friend later helped him get a part-time job with the U.S. Post Office.
-He was enrolled in St. Mary University as a freshman when he received his draft notice.
+He was enrolled in St. Mary's University, Texas as a freshman when he received his draft notice.
 He was drafted in 1943 and honorably discharged in 1945.
 Quintanilla served in the South Pacific Theater in the 13th Air Force, 72nd Squadron, as a bombardier.